 You're watching a basketball game.
-One team was winning before by 12 points.
+One team was winning. before by 12 points.
 Now the other team is winning.
-There's a time out, and the game announcers say:
+There's a time out, and the game announcers say this.

 The Jets have let their 12-point lead going into halftime slip away.